Home Renovation In 2023: 15 Facts & Stats To Consider Before Renovating

 14) Consider Resale Value

 While people often renovate for personal reasons, with no intent to sell, considerations beyond personal taste should still be weighed.
-Best practices suggest to consider resale value when renovating, making sure decisions aren’t drastic and too unique to sell down the line.
+While there are various renovation strategies to consider that will maximize resale value, make sure decisions aren’t drastic and too unique to sell down the line.

 15) Check For Code & Building Requirements